On the Public Relations Portugal website, we use our own cookies (required or essential) and those from third parties.

 Are all cookies stored forever?

-permanent cookies: these are stored at an Internet browser level, in the user’s access devices (computer, mobile and tablet), and are resorted to whenever the user makes a new visit to the digital platforms.
+Permanent cookies: these are stored at an Internet browser level on the user’s access devices (computer, mobile, and tablet) and are resorted to whenever the user makes a new visit to the digital platforms.
 Generally, they are used to direct the navigation to respond to the user’s interests, allowing Public Relations Portugal to deliver a more personalized service.

-Session cookies: are temporary, remaining in the cookies of the user’s Internet browser, until it leaves the digital platforms.
-The information obtained allows problems identification and solution offering for a better navigation experience.
+Session cookies are temporary, remaining in the cookies of the user’s Internet browser until it leaves the digital platform.
+The information obtained allows problem identification and solution offering for a better navigation experience.

 How can I change my preferences?

-At the navigation beginning you will have a chance to choose if Public Relations Portugal website may use functional cookies.
-Public Relations Portugal will inform the third parties that place cookies in its website of the users’ preferences.
+At the navigation beginning, you will have a chance to choose if the Public Relations Portugal website may use functional cookies.
+Public Relations Portugal will inform the third parties that place cookies on its website of the users’ preferences.

 May I deactivate the cookies?

 The user may choose to deactivate the cookies that are in its Internet browser through the proper definition control tool.
-However, by deactivating tools, the Public Relations Portugal website will have a different performance, with a lesser service level.
+However, by deactivating tools, the Public Relations Portugal website will have a different performance and a lower service level.

-If the user does so regarding the essential cookies that we place, the use of our website may be affected, since its verifying that the cookies that we use are necessary to its use.
+If the user does so regarding the essential cookies that we place, the use of our website may be affected since it verifies that the cookies that we use are necessary to its use.

-To modify its definition or deactivate the cookies use you may follow the instructions provided by its Internet browser or device (normally located in «Definitions» or «Preferences»).
+To modify its definition or deactivate the cookies, you may follow the instructions provided by its Internet browser or device (normally located in “Definitions” or “Preferences”).

-Regarding the General Data Protection Regulation (GDPR): EU Regulation 2016/679 of the European Parliament and European Council, dated 27th April 2016 concerning the protection of single people about the personal data treatment and free circulation of that data and revokes the 95/46 / CE Directive (General Data Protection Regulation) (OJ L 119, 4.5.2016).
+Regarding the General Data Protection Regulation (GDPR), EU Regulation 2016/679 of the European Parliament and European Council, dated April 27, 2016, concerning the protection of single people about the personal data treatment and free circulation of that data, revokes the 95/46/CE Directive (General Data Protection Regulation) (OJ L 119, 4.5.2016).

-The Hide is used permanently delete the cookies bar after an user allows it.
+Hide is used to permanently delete the cookie bar after a user allows it.